-New Jersey May Soon Prohibit Employers From Tracking Employees' Vehicles Without Warning
+New Jersey Prohibits Employers From Tracking Employees' Vehicles Without Warning

-The intent behind this piece of legislation appears to be to protect workers’ privacy rights.
+The intent behind the new law is to protect workers’ privacy rights.
 However, the Legislature clearly recognized that employers have a legitimate interest in knowing where their employees are and, under certain circumstances, knowing where they have been.
-This legislation provides a compromise between the legitimate interests of both employers and employees.
+The law provides a compromise between the legitimate interests of both employers and employees.
 It allows employers to track their employees while, at the same time, allowing employees to make informed decisions based on the notice required by the statute, including whether they want to work for an employer who tracks their whereabouts.

-The legislation would apply to all employers operating in the State of New Jersey and their agents or representatives, except the Department of Corrections, State Parole Board, county correctional facilities, State or local law enforcement agencies, or any public transportation system.
+The law applies to all employers operating in the State of New Jersey and their agents or representatives, except the Department of Corrections, State Parole Board, county correctional facilities, State or local law enforcement agencies, or any public transportation system.

 Employers have many legitimate reasons for tracking employees when they are off the employer's premises and current technology offers a convenient solution.
 Tracking employee travel can help employers to implement more efficient routes or better enforce company policies.
 It also can provide employers access to real-time location information to better communicate with customers, such as those expecting deliveries or service appointments.